 It was only seconds later that the explosion finally told him of his friend’s fate.

 Kristy reached the secret house at long last, feeling relief that it was still in one piece.
 She was on time to stop him.
-She shut off the engine and climbed out of her car in time to see the house lighting up.
+She shut off the engine and climbed out of her car in time to see the house lit up.
 She approached the house slowly, not wanting to alarm any uninvited party.
-Just when she was about twenty feet from the house, she heard some cackling sounds inside.
-She knew what was about to happen, but could not pulled herself away from it.
+Just when she was about twenty feet from the house, she heard some crackling sounds inside.
+She knew what was about to happen, but could not pull herself away from it.
 She tried to increase her pace but was too late.
 She saw the house blew up, sending lights everywhere into the sky.
 Crashing down on the ground, tears showered her face.
 She knew it was done.
 The mission was finally over.
 And so was her life.
 After all, what was even more painful than losing the last person she cared for in this world?

 Kristy was not sure how long she stayed there.
-She did not acknowledge the time or the circumstance.
+She did not acknowledge the time or circumstance.
 She almost wished that the uninvited parties would just come and take her away or execute her right there so she could be with him.
 She did not care for the heat from the flames either.
 She stared through her tears at the house as the fire continued through the night.
 She stared until the orange flames ceased itself and gave way to the yellow-ish colors.
 Then she let her imagination wandered on its own, bringing her a silhouette of a man dressed in dark clothes walking toward her from the far right side.

 “Kristy?”
 The familiar voice uttered out weakly when he was in front of her.